ndsev/zserio/doc/ZserioLanguageOverview.md

 In this example, offset indicates that the value of `stringOffset` contains the byte offset of member `stringTable` from the beginning of the stream.

-Offsets are checked by decoders and encoders automatically.
-Offsets can be set before encoding automatically.

 Since offsets always refer to byte offsets, a given member within a structure type cannot have an offset if it is not guaranteed to be byte-aligned.
 To overcome this restriction, a byte alignment is inserted automatically: